open-component-model/ocm-website/content/en/docs/guides/input_and_access.md

 megacomp                           0.1.0-linux-arm64         64f209acb814   5 days ago      7.46MB
 ```

 The target location of the image can be set with the `repository` field.
-Here the resulting image will be stored at `<REPO_URL>/github.com/open-component-model/megacomponent/images/megamulti:1.10` and contain a field in the component descriptor:
+Here the resulting image will be stored at `<REPO_URL>/github.com/open-component-model/megacomponent/images/megamulti:1.10` and contained in the field `referenceName` in the component descriptor:

 ```yaml
    - access: